matutter/foremon/README.md

 All configuration settings are optional but foremon wont begin monitoring for changes if there are no `scripts` to run.

-foremon will also automatically reload the config file if it changes while foremon is running.
+foremon will automatically reload the config file if it changes while foremon is running.
 Using the `--no-reload` option will disable this feature.

 ```ini
 [tool.foremon]